Ovarian Reserve Test

 Who should take this test?

-This test may be helpful for any woman who is interested in knowing how much ovarian reserve, essentially how many eggs, she has -- this information is not meant to be an indication in to how likely or unlikely a woman will be able to successfully achieve pregnancy.
+This test may be helpful for any woman who is interested in knowing how much ovarian reserve, essentially abundance of eggs, she has -- this information is not meant to be an indication in to how likely or unlikely a woman will be able to successfully achieve pregnancy.

 FSH is released by the pituitary gland in the brain and signals the ovaries to prepare for follicle maturation and egg release.
 FSH levels cycle monthly, with the baseline level of FSH being determined early in the cycle, hence collection on Day 3.
 As women age, baseline FSH levels actually increase, as the stimulation required for egg maturation increases as egg number and viability decrease.
 Lower levels of FSH on Day 3 indicate better egg reserve.